hack-shack/glowfire/README.md

 ## Connect to Raspberry Pi
 Eject microSD.
 Install microSD card into Raspberry Pi Zero 2.
 Disconnect all cables from the beepy.
-Disconnect the USB-C connector from the beepy.
 Power off the beepy.
 Slide power switch to the left.
-Disconnect all cables from the beepy.
 Connect host computer to Raspberry Pi center connector.
-Only connect 1 MicroUSB data cable.
+Only connect 1 MicroUSB data cable to the beepy.
 The beepy powers on.
 Wait 5 minutes for automatic configuration of Raspberry Pi OS.
 It resizes the main partition, enables SSH, etc.